lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 They tell us the future belongs to the machines.

-The machines answer not to the common good, to reason, or to humanity.
+What they don’t tell us is that the machines answer not to the common good, to reason, or to humanity.
 They answer only to the wills of their masters.
 Governance by AI means governance by tech oligarchs.
 We are sleep-walking into a future of global machine totalitarianism, oohing and aahing over their toys as their dreams play out on the lids of our own serenely closed eyes.

 Can we stop it?
 For a little while, perhaps.
-So long as government remains in the hands of humans, we can pass our own laws.
+So long as governments remain in the hands of humans, we can pass our own laws.
+The thing about machines, you can turn them off.
 Every day that passes, I look at the trees and breathe in the air, and a full-on [Butlerian Jihad](https://dune.fandom.com/wiki/Butlerian_Jihad) grows more appealing.

 Let us not make machines in the likeness of a human mind.